Introduction to Psychedelics and Epigenetics

 1. What are psychedelics?

-Psychedelics are a group of drugs that alter perception, mood, and cognitive processes, causing changes in thought, emotion, and consciousness.
+Psychedelics are a class of drugs that alter perception, mood, and cognitive processes, leading to changes in thought, emotion, and consciousness.

 2. What is epigenetics?